top of page

 ET.png

-Both a personal counselor and a business consultant can bring insight into their interpersonal work relationships by achieving balance in their thinking.
+Both a personal counselor and a business consultant can bring their insight into their interpersonal work relationships by balancing their feelings with their thinking.
 They do this by the practice of self-discipline.
-Keeping their job as a personal counselor and/or a business consultant requires the person to listen before making a judgment.
-They both invest their time to understand others.
+Keeping their job as a personal counselor and/or a business consultant requires the person to listen before making and giving a judgment.
+Both these professions require patience and self-control to try to understand and assess you.
 They balance their goals of accepting you as who you are with improving your performance by encouraging your improvement without damaging your self-concept.
 They take the time to find out about you before offering unique suggestions based on your personality rather, then offering ”one size fits all” solutions.
-Or take another example.
-The practice of self-discipline is common in athletes too.
+The practice of self-discipline is common in athletes too, who learn to control their emotions so they aren't disqualified from the game.

-Think of emotional intelligence as necessary self-imposed discipline on your emotions so can maximize interpersonal relationships.
-For Christians it's helpful to look at the definition of Biblical love as a love that sacrifices self-interest for the benefit of another person who is in need.
-See Appendix 2T for more.
+Think of emotional intelligence as necessary for everyone who wants to achieve a functional personality.
+Self-imposed discipline on your emotions can maximize interpersonal relationships.
+For Christians, it's helpful to look at the definition of Biblical love as a love that sacrifices self-interest for the benefit of another person (Appendix 2T).
+Have the insight to achieve your goals while maintaining a heathy psycho-social personality, the willingness to give sacrificial love without blinding yourself from an overactive need for self-fulfillment (Appendix 1C, Appendix 2U).

 bottom of page